Elderly and even 50-ish people make workout mistakes at the gym that are unique to their age bracket.

 Nobody expects typical elderly people to do chin-ups or pushups, but the many machines are there for the taking: Get on one and start moving.

 Not spending enough time doing back-targeting weight routines.
 Many gym machines target the back, and many elderly people have postural problems and back issues.

-Unless your orthopedic doctor has given you convincing reasons that using ergonomic resistance equipment will damage your spine, it’s time to take back workouts seriously.
+Unless your doctor has given you convincing reasons that using safe, ergonomic resistance equipment will damage your spine, it’s time to embrace working out the back.

-So these are the seven key ways that elderly people commit mistakes with their gym workouts.
+So these are the key ways that elderly people commit mistakes with their gym workouts.

 Being open to hearing advice from a personal trainer goes a long way.
 Put the ego aside and listen.

 Nobody is going to force you into the sales office and beg for your credit card to purchase training sessions.

 Sometimes, a trainer just wants to be helpful and isn’t even thinking of money!

 Lorra Garrick is a former personal trainer certified through the American Council on Exercise.
 At Bally Total Fitness she trained women and men of all ages for fat loss, muscle building, fitness and improved health.